-- Before leaving the Eye Care Professional's office, the patient should be able to promptly remove lenses or should have someone else available who can remove the lenses for him or her. - DO NOT use if the sterile blister package is opened or damaged. - DO NOT touch contact lenses with fingers or hands if the hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye.
+- Before leaving the Eye Care Professional's office, the patient should be able to promptly remove lenses or should have someone else available who can remove the lenses for him or her. - DO NOT use if the sterile blister package is opened or damaged - Always wash, rinse, and dry hands before handling lenses.
+Do not get cosmetics, lotions, soaps, creams, deodorants or sprays in the eyes or on the lenses.
+It is best to put on lenses before putting on makeup. - DO NOT touch contact lenses with fingers or hands if the hands are not free of foreign materials, as microscopic scratches of the lenses may occur, causing distorted vision and/or injury to the eye.